Bismuth: Element Properties And Uses

 4. Electronics:

 Bismuth is being used in various ways in electronic devices, mainly in the preparation of thin films and conductive materials.
 Bismuth telluride is an example of one such compound that finds its application in thermoelectric devices because of its high thermoelectric efficiency.
 Researchers are still exploring bismuth's potential in semiconductor technologies and the capability to enhance electrical properties when it is used in thin layers.
-The non-toxic character of bismuth makes it a potential candidate for use in more sustainable electronic components, furthering the push toward eco-friendly electronics.
+The non-toxic character of bismuth makes it a potential candidate for use in more sustainable electronic components, thereby furthering the push towards eco-friendly electronics.

 5. Industrial Applications:

 Bismuth also finds broad applications in industry, particularly in metallurgy and as a metallurgical additive.
-It is used in various alloys aimed at modifying their properties, like bismuth low-melting-point alloys used in fire-detection devices.
+It is used in various alloys aimed at the modification of their properties, like bismuth low-melting-point alloys used in fire-detection devices.
 Such alloys have been extremely useful in applications where safety and low toxicity are required.
 Besides this, its unique physical properties make it useful in the manufacture of high-quality mirrors and other industrial parts.

 Preparation Methods